-Causality in non-linearity is the main subject in a network-threaded scenario as in any other discipline; patterns can be "recognised" in high volumes of data (see [31] to know which volumes are referred; also "emergent from data" as differing from "computed from data" or "deducted from data" or "inducted from data" that happen on limited observations usually in the shape of lower-scale experiments) but at the moment may flee the modes of control and theoretical domination science are accustomed to (see cit. in introduction by Stephen Wolfram).
+Causality in non-linearity is the main challenge in a network-threaded scenario as in any other scope; patterns can be "recognised" in high volumes of data (see [31] to know which volumes are referred; also "emergent from data" as differing from "computed from data" or "deducted from data" or "inducted from data" that happen on limited observations usually in the shape of lower-scale experiments) but at the moment may flee the modes of control and theoretical domination science are accustomed us to (see cit. in introduction by Stephen Wolfram).
+Defining causal relations between patterns is the level of understanding that can be reached (see Counterfactuals and the third step of the Ladder of Causation).